 login as: asaadmin asaadmin@ciscoasa's password: Type help or '?' for a list of available commands. ciscoasa> enable Password: ******** ciscoasa# config ciscoasa# config terminal ciscoasa(config)#

 ciscoasa(config)# ssh scopy enable

-Use scopy (scp or pscp) to upload the Duo sign-in page customizations (downloaded from the Duo integration properties page back in step 3 of “First Steps”) to your ASA.
+Use scopy (scp or pscp) to upload the Duo sign-in page customizations (downloaded from your Cisco SSL VPN application’s properties page in the Duo Admin Panel page back in step 3 of “First Steps”) to your ASA.

 c:\>pscp.exe c:\Duo-Cisco-v5.js asaadmin@ciscoasa:Duo-Cisco.v5.js asaadmin@ciscoasa's password: ******** Duo-Cisco-v5.js | 71 kB | 35.9 kB/s | ETA: 00:00:00 | 100%

 Then import the new web content package.